Things to Do in Toronto for Free: 12 Must-Try Activities

 While boat tours and transportation may cost you, seeing the world-famous Niagara Falls is completely free!
 Prime your peepers as you witness what is thought to be the world’s fastest-moving waterfall.
 Can’t get enough mist?
 Use all of that leftover Toronto cash to splurge for a Niagara Falls Boat Cruise tour.

-Tell us, Did We Miss Any of the Best Free Things to Do in Toronto?
+Tell us, Did We Miss Any of the Free Places to Go in Toronto?

-What are your top fun things to do for free in Toronto?
+What are your top free Toronto things to do?

 Leave a comment below!